HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 1. Clone the repository: `git clone https://github.com/HenriquesLab/DL4MicEverywhere.git`
 2. Navigate to the repository directory
-3. Execute `./launch.sh` to initiate the notebook selection GUI
+3. Execute `sudo -E bash ./launch.sh` to initiate the notebook selection GUI
 4. Select a notebook and execute!

 For more detailed instructions, refer to the [step-by-step guideline](https://github.com/HenriquesLab/DL4MicEverywhere/wiki/Step%E2%80%90by%E2%80%90step-guideline).